MaxAndrewNelson/MaxAndrewNelson.github.io/_pages/cv.md

 ======
 * B.A. in Cognitive Science, Indiana University, 2015
 * B.A. in French, Indiana University, 2015
-* M.S in Computer Science, University of Massachusetts Amherst, (in progress)
+* M.S. in Computer Science, University of Massachusetts Amherst, (in progress)
-* Ph.D in Linguistics, University of Massachusetts Amherst, (in progress)
+* Ph.D. in Linguistics, University of Massachusetts Amherst, (in progress)

 Publications
 ======